wanghaodawn/Naive-Bayes-On-Hadoop/README.md

-# Naive-Bayes-With-Hadoop-API
+# Naive-Bayes-On-Hadoop
-Naive Bayes with Hadoop API
+Naive Bayes on Hadoop